Who we are, what we do, and how to find us

 The observatory interior under red night light.

-John is a past President of the Astronomers' Association of Queensland (two terms), and was elected a Fellow of the Royal Astronomical Society (based in London) in 1973.
+The writer is a past President of the Astronomers' Association of Queensland (two terms), and was elected a Fellow of the Royal Astronomical Society (based in London) in 1973.
 In 1980 he was contracted by NASA to provide pictures of navigation star fields for training Shuttle astronauts.
 His first illustrated article on astrophotography was published in a British photography magazine in 1973.
-Astrophotographs of his recently appeared in the March 2003 Sky & Telescope and in the October 2004 issue of Night Sky, and are used to illustrate this website, of which he is the author.
-He currently writes regular articles on the night sky for some Sunshine Coast newspapers.
+Astrophotographs of his appeared in the March 2003 Sky & Telescope and in the October 2004 issue of Night Sky, and are used to illustrate this website, of which he is the author.